Your students can view their AP scores and order additional score reports for colleges, universities, and scholarship programs online at apscore.org.

 - Send scores electronically to colleges, universities, and scholarship programs

-- One free score report is provided to the college students designate on their first AP answer sheet.
+- One free score report is provided to the college students designate in My AP starting in the 2019-20 school year.
+In previous years, students designated the recipient on their first AP answer sheet.

 - A credit card can be used to send scores to additional colleges.